 Students may progress from a simple explanation by developed reasoning considering two or more of the identified consequences, supporting them by factual knowledge and understanding.
 In addition to a Level 2 response, students make additional developed point(s).
-For example, the relationship was important because of the power of the Church they did not get on.
-William II fell out with the Church in Rome and the Pope over the appointment of bishops.
-When Lanfranc, the Archbishop of Canterbury, died in 1089, William II did not replace him.
-He wanted the income for the church lands.
-But after a serious illness, he relented and appointed Anselm, a pupil of Lanfranc, in 1093.
-The King had a turbulent relationship with him until 1097, when he exiled him.
-They disagreed over other things such as the return and use of income from Church lands, royal moral behaviour, and the appointment of bishops to vacant sees.
-William the Conqueror had a good relationship with the Pope which was important.
-The Pope had supported his invasion and conquest of England.
-William introduced, 'Peter's pence', a tax of one pence pay to the Pope for every household.
-William supported church reforms.
-He helped Lanfranc get rid of simony, pluralism, and married clergy in the English Church.
-But relations with the Pope did deteriorate with the arrival of Pope Gregory VII in 1073.
-Fortunately for William, the Archbishop of Canterbury, Lanfranc resisted Pope Gregory's insistence that the Church had a superior power to William's.
+For example, what was important about the towns was the King encouraged markets and fairs by granting permission.
+William gave out around 2800 grants.
+Trade increased because the Normans had even stronger links than the Anglo-Saxons with mainland Europe.
+So, for example, the wool trade made coastal towns centres of international trade e.g., Boston, London and Southampton.
+For example, what was important was that between 1066 and 1100, 21 new towns were built around England.
+The Normans encouraged town growth by building new cathedrals such as Durham or Ely, and they knocked down buildings to erect castles in the centre of town.
+This attracted people and made the towns more peaceful.
 Level 2: Simple explanation of one consequence Answer demonstrates specific knowledge and understanding that is relevant to the question 3-4 Students may progress from a basic explanation by simple reasoning of one of the identified consequences, supporting by factual knowledge and understanding.
-For example, the Norman kings took a lot of money out the English Church and sent it back to Normandy.
-William I and William II used the Church as a way to reward loyal followers.
-This brought the King into disagreement with the Church led by the Pope in Rome.
+For example, towns grew and there were more of them under the Normans because trade increased.
+Towns grew around cathedrals and the Normans built castles in towns.
+Towns grew because of the wool trade.
 Level 1: Basic explanation of consequence(s) Answer demonstrates basic knowledge and understanding that is relevant to the question 1-2 Students identify consequence(s), which are relevant to the question.
 Explanation at this level is likely to be implicit or by assertion.
-For example, William the Conqueror was very religious and the Pope supported his claim to the throne of England.
-Students either submit no evidence or fail to address the question 0 0 3 Write an account of how towns changed under the Normans.
+For example, towns got bigger and there were more of them.
+Students either submit no evidence or fail to address the question 0 0 3 Write an account of how the English Church was affected by the Normans.
 [8 marks] The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.
-Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:4) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:4) Level 4: Complex analysis of changes 7-8 Answer is presented in a coherent narrative/account that demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Extends Level 3.
+Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:4) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:4) Level 4: Complex analysis of change(s) 7-8 Answer is presented in a coherent narrative/account that demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Extends Level 3.